 Of course, there are some basic rules we can all agree on, and these can found in any good grammar resource.
 There are gray areas, too, which are skillfully handled by style guides.

 As writers, we need these resources.
 They help us navigate language so we can use it effectively.
 Good grammar ensures that our work is readable.
 And we all know that bad grammar can make a piece of writing unreadable, unprofessional, and sloppy.

-In today’s world, with so much information at our fingertips via the internet, it can be challenging to find good grammar resources that are reliable and that come from credible sources.
+In today’s world, with so much information at our fingertips via the Internet, it can be challenging to find grammar resources that are reliable and that come from credible sources.
 Google any number of grammar-related search terms and you’ll find page after page of articles and advice on grammar, many of which contain some of the worst grammar mistakes, a clear indication that such resources are neither reliable nor credible.

 So when you choose your resources, choose wisely and make sure the authors are reputable and in a position to be postulating about grammar.

 Writers must also choose resources that are appropriate to what they write.
 If you’re writing for a particular publication, make sure you check to see which style guide they use, and then adhere to it.

 Here are ten resources to get you started.
 These are a mix of websites, podcasts, and books.
 Some are free, others require an investment, but keep in mind that when you invest in resources like these, you’re investing in your writing.